HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Looking at the usage over the last three Web Almanac years usage has dropped considerably this year, instead of increasing, which is disappointing from a transparency and analysis perspective.
-Digging deeper into the data showed a 33% drop in Facebook requests and, as they supported this header and are widely used, this explains most of this drop.
-Interestingly the number of pages with Facebook usage actually increased, but it looks like Facebook have changed their embed to make fewer requests in the last year and, given their prevalence, that's made quite a dent on the usage of timing-allow-origin header.
-Ignoring that, usage of this header has basically stayed stable—which is a bit disappointing given the focus on performance with <a hreflang="en" href="https://developers.google.com/search/blog/2020/11/timing-for-page-experience">the ranking impact of the Core Web Vitals</a>.
+Looking at the usage over the last three Web Almanac years, usage has dropped considerably this year.
+Digging deeper into the data showed a 33% drop in Facebook requests.
+Given that they supported this header and are widely used, this explains most of this drop.
+Interestingly, the number of pages with Facebook usage actually increased, but it looks like Facebook have changed their embed to make fewer requests in the last year and, given their prevalence, that's made quite a dent on the usage of the `timing-allow-origin` header.
+Ignoring that, usage of this header has basically stayed stable, which is a bit disappointing given the focus on performance with <a hreflang="en" href="https://developers.google.com/search/blog/2020/11/timing-for-page-experience">the ranking impact of the Core Web Vitals</a>.

 ## Security and Privacy

 Measuring the security and privacy impact of using third parties is more difficult.
-Undoubtedly giving access to third parties increases risks on both security and privacy, and then giving access to run scripts—which we've shown to be the most prevalent type—effectively gives full access to the website.
+Undoubtedly, giving access to third parties increases risks on both security and privacy, and then giving access to run scripts—which we've shown to be the most prevalent type—effectively gives full access to the website.
 However, the entire intent of third-party resources is to make it easy to share.
-Therefore security issues through the use of third parties are often only discovered after the fact, rather than something we can actively analyse.
+Therefore security issues through the use of third parties are often only discovered after the fact, rather than something we can actively analyze.

 ### Security

-Sites themselves can reduce the risk of using third parties in a number of ways. <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies">Restricting access to cookies</a> with the `HttpOnly` attribute, so they can not be accessed by JavaScript, and through appropriate use of SameSite attributes.
-These are explored more in the [Security chapter](./security) so will not delve further into them here.
+Sites themselves can reduce the risk of using third parties in a number of ways: <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies">restricting access to cookies</a> with the `HttpOnly` attribute, so they can not be accessed by JavaScript, and through appropriate use of `SameSite` attributes.
+These are explored more in the [Security chapter](./security) so we will not delve further into them here.

-Another security feature that can be used when making use of third-party resources is through the use of <a href="https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity">Subresource Integrity</a> (SRI) which is enabled by adding a cryptographic hash of a resource to the `<link>` or `<script>` element loading the resource.
+Another security feature that can make third-party resources safer is the use of <a href="https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity">Subresource Integrity</a> (SRI), which is enabled by adding a cryptographic hash of a resource to the `<link>` or `<script>` element loading the resource.
 This hash is then checked by the browser to ensure that the content downloaded is exactly what is expected.
-However, the varying nature of third-party resources could mean this introduces more risks than it solves with sites breaking when resources are intentionally updated by the third party And if content really is static, then it can be self-hosted removing the need of SRI.
-So, while many recomment SRI, this author remains unconvinced that it really offers the security benefits that proponents claim.
+However, the varying nature of third-party resources could mean that this introduces more risks than it solves, with sites breaking when resources are intentionally updated by the third party And if content really is static, then it can be self-hosted, removing the need of SRI.
+So, while many people recommend SRI, this author remains unconvinced that it really offers the security benefits that proponents claim.

-One of the best ways sites can reduce the security risk of any third-party content coming onto their site—from either third-party resource use, or even user-entered content—is with a robust <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP">Content Security Policy</a> (CSP).
-This is an HTTP Header setting sent with the original website that tells the browser exactly what resources can and cannot be loaded and by whom.
-It is a more advanced technique that not many sites use, according to the [Security chapter](./security), and we'll leave that chapter to analyse their usage, but what _is_ worth covering here is that one of the reasons for the lack of uptake, may be third parties.
+One of the best ways sites can reduce the security risk of any third-party content coming onto their site—from either third-party resource use, or even user-generated content—is with a robust <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP">Content Security Policy</a> (CSP).
+This is an HTTP header sent with the original website that tells the browser exactly what resources can and cannot be loaded and by whom.
+It is a more advanced technique that few sites use, according to the [Security](./security) chapter, and we'll leave it to them to analyze CSP usage, but what _is_ worth covering here is that one of the reasons for the lack of uptake may be third parties.
 In this author's experience, very few third parties publish CSP information with the exact requirements that sites must add to their policy to use the third party without issue.
-Worse still is that others are incompatible with a secure CSP using inline script elements, or changing domains without notification, breaking that functionality for sites adding this security, until they update their policy.
-Google Ads is another example which, <a hreflang="en" href="https://stackoverflow.com/questions/34361383/google-adwords-csp-content-security-policy-img-src">through the use of a different domain per country makes it difficult to really lock down CSP</a>.
+Worse still is that others are incompatible with a secure CSP.
+Some third parties use inline script elements or change domains without notification, which breaks that functionality for sites using CSP until they update their policy.
+Google Ads is another example which, <a hreflang="en" href="https://stackoverflow.com/questions/34361383/google-adwords-csp-content-security-policy-img-src">through the use of a different domain per country</a>, makes it difficult to really lock down CSP.

-It is difficult enough to set up CSP in the first place for the parts of the site in your control, without the added complexity of third parties making it even more difficult for things outside your control!
+It is difficult enough to set up CSP in the first place for the parts of the site in your control, without the added complexity of third parties making it even more difficult for things outside of your control!
 Third parties really should get better at supporting CSP to make it easier for sites to reduce the risk of using them.

 ### Privacy

-The privacy implications of using third parties is something we will again [leave to the chapter dedicated to this topic](./privacy), but what should already be apparent from above analysis is two things that majorly impact privacy of web users:
+The privacy implications of using third parties is something we will again leave to the [Privacy](./privacy) chapter dedicated to this topic, but what should already be apparent from the above analysis are the following two things that majorly impact the privacy of web users:

-The prevalence of third-party usage on the web at just shy of 95% of websites.
+- The prevalence of third-party usage on the web at just shy of 95% of websites.
-The dominance of particular third parties, like Google and Facebook, who are not known for being on the side of privacy.
+- The dominance of particular third parties, like Google and Facebook, who are not known for being on the side of privacy.

 Of course, one of the major reasons for using third parties on your site is for tracking for advertisement purposes which by its very nature is not going to be in the best privacy interests of your visitors.
 Alternatives to this pervasive tracking, which is basically only possible by the use of third parties, <a hreflang="en" href="https://web.dev/floc/">have been suggested</a> but have failed to gain traction.

 What is perhaps more concerning is the tracking that can occur without website users and owners being aware.
-There is the old adage that if you're not paying for a product or service, then you are the product, and many third parties give away their product for "free", which for most means they are monetizing it in some other way—usually at the expense of your visitor's privacy!
+There is the old adage that if you're not paying for a product or service, then you are the product.
+Many third parties give away their product for "free", which for most means they are monetizing it in some other way—usually at the expense of your visitors' privacy!

-Use of newer technologies like <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy">`feature-policy` and `permission-policy`</a> can restrict the usage of certain functionalities of the browser such as microphones and video cameras.
+Adoption of newer technologies like <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy">`feature-policy` and `permission-policy`</a> can restrict the usage of certain functionalities of the browser, such as microphones and video cameras.
 These can reduce the privacy and security risks though many of these will usually be secured behind a browser prompt to ensure they are not silently activated.
-Google is also working on a <a hreflang="en" href="https://github.com/bslassey/privacy-budget">Privacy Budget proposal</a> to limit the privacy impact of web browser, though others <a hreflang="en" href="https://blog.mozilla.org/en/mozilla/google-privacy-budget-analysis/">remain sceptical of their work in this space</a>.
+Google is also working on a <a hreflang="en" href="https://github.com/bslassey/privacy-budget">Privacy Budget proposal</a> to limit the privacy impact of web browser, though others <a hreflang="en" href="https://blog.mozilla.org/en/mozilla/google-privacy-budget-analysis/">remain skeptical of their work in this space</a>.
 All in all, adding privacy controls seems to be swimming against the tide given the intent of many third party resources.

 ## Conclusion

 Third parties are integral to the web.
-In many ways they are the web—without the prevalence of third parties, websites would be harder to build, and be less feature rich.
+In many ways they are the web; without the prevalence of third parties, websites would be harder to build and less feature rich.
 As mentioned at the beginning, interconnectedness is at the very heart of the web, and third parties are the natural extension of this.
-Our analysis has shown that third parties are more prevalent than ever: sites without them are very much the exception!
+Our analysis has shown that third parties are more prevalent than ever—sites without them are very much the exception!

 However, using third parties is not without risks and in this chapter we have explored the performance impact of third parties and discussed the potential security and privacy risks of using them on your site.

 There are consequences to needlessly loading up your website with every third-party tool, widget, tracker and whatever else you can think of.
 Site owners have a responsibility to look at the impact of all that third-party content and decide if the functionality is worth that potential impact.

-It's easy to get sucked into the negative however, so to finish off the chapter, I wish to circle back round to the positives.
+It's easy to get sucked into the negative however, so to finish off the chapter, let's look back at the positives.
 There is a reason that third parties are so prevalent and they are (usually!) used out of choice.
 Sharing is what the web is about and so third parties are very much in the spirit of the web.
 It's amazing what functionality we web developers have at our disposal and how easy it is to add them to our sites.
-But hopefully this chapter has opened your eyes a little more to give a little more thought to make sure you fully understand the deal you're making when you do that.
+Hopefully this chapter has opened your eyes to give a little more thought to making sure you fully understand the deal you're making when you do that.